-Ask fishery managers to follow scientific advice and to further explore the need to share information and coordinate stock assessments with Chile.
+- Ask fishery managers to further explore the need to share information and coordinate stock assessments with Chile.

-- Ask managers for increased monitoring of implementation of and compliance with recently tested mitigation measures for seabirds and sharks.
+- Ask managers for increased implementation and monitoring and compliance with recently tested mitigation measures for seabirds.

 In Argentina, the National Institute for Fisheries Research and Development (INIDEP) is in charge of assessing fish stocks.
 The assessment for hoki is carried out annualy, using an AD Model Builder age structured analysis since 2012.
 This model was peer reviewed by external scientists, in 2014 and 2016 (GIUSSI et al. 2016), and improvements were applied in 2016, following peer reviewers recommendations: i) estimation of the virginal reproductive biomass; ii) use of a stock –recruitment relationship and iii) use of the variability of the reproductive biomass, as an index to set biological reference points.
 These led to drastic changes in the assessment model and estimated reference points; resulting in a completely different understanding of stock status.
 However, a detailed background on the new methodology is not included in the stock assessment report (GIUSSI et al. 2016)(GIUSSI et al. 2017) (see more details under the Currents status section below).

 Input data integrates abundance estimates from research surveys from 1992-2012 (with the except of 1996, 2002, 2007 and 2008) and an abundance index developed with catch per unit effort (CPUE) data from 2003-2016 (due to lack of research cruises), on-board observer data in commercial vessels, total commercial catches (national and foreign vessels data; for Argentinean catches, estimates include corrections due to misreporting and discarding).
 As well, input data included catch-at-age data updated with recently estimated age structure and catches’ length frequency and updated weight at age data, proportion of mature fish at age (GIUSSI et al. 2017).